yana-g/bridge-ai/README.md

-# 🌐 BRIDGE - Intelligent LLM Routing System v2.2
+# 🌐 BRIDGE AI - Intelligent LLM Routing System

 > An advanced AI routing system that intelligently directs user queries to the most appropriate language model based on complexity, context, and quality requirements.